4

 3

 • $\begingroup$ This helps a lot but I need precision and there aren't many edges that are exactly on the axis of rotation I want for the elevators and slats and rudders.
-But thanks $\endgroup$ May 15, 2019 at 15:51
+But thanks $\endgroup$ Commented May 15, 2019 at 15:51

 • $\begingroup$ but, but, but they only need to be parallel to axis of rotation.
 The values can be taken from 3d cursor, or vertex locations to create axis vector.
 It would be the same precision as positioning a bone for instance. $\endgroup$